picom-lab/picom-lab.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2023-12
 inline: true
 related_posts: false
 ---

-Our proposal "An AI/ML Collaborative for Southeast Florida Coastal Environmental Data and Modeling Center (IIS-2331908)" has been funded by the NSF.
+2023-12：Our proposal "An AI/ML Collaborative for Southeast Florida Coastal Environmental Data and Modeling Center (IIS-2331908)" has been funded by the NSF.
 A big thank you to NSF for their support!